iantsch/wp-hbs-engine/README.md

 Download/fork this repository and copy the plugin-folder into `wp-content/plugins/`.
 If you visit your Plugin section in the `wp-admin` area, activate it and you are good to go.

+### Troubleshoots

+You need to load the `zordius/lightncandy` dependency via composer.
+Install composer and run `$ composer install` in the `wp-content/plugins/wp-hbs-engine` folder.

+The plugin needs a folder with write permissions for caching the handlebar files.
+It tries to create the folder `wp-content/plugins/wp-hbs-engine/cache`.

 ## Usage